yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

 ---
 title: Jinquan Ye
 role: ""
-avatar_filename: avatar.jpg
+avatar_filename: you-正方形.png
-bio: "My research interests include text mining techniques, econometrics, environmental science, and social media data research. "
+bio: My research interests include text mining techniques, econometrics, environmental science, and social media data research.
+Feel free to leave any programming questions to me and I hope to collaborate with you in the future.
 interests:
   - Mitigation of climate change
   - Natural Language Processing